When your child is referred

 Some things you need to know

 Any information we collect about you and your family is kept confidential.
-Wanslea social workers share information with each other and, if there are serious concerns about the wellbeing or safety of a child, with the Department for Child Protection.
+Wanslea social workers share information with each other and, if there are serious concerns about the wellbeing or safety of a child, with the Department of Communities.

-This service is free and funded by the Department for Child Protection and Family Support.
+This service is free and funded by the Department of Communities.